cbrennanpoole/Qualitative-Self/README.md

 53. Ability to Lead Cross-functional teams to Deliver Results.`technically proficient`<br>
     - Expertise in Innovation,
     - Logistics, and the
-    - the North American infrastructure
+    - The North American infrastructure
-        1. i.e. interstate and highway systems i.e.
+        1. i.e. Interstate and highway systems i.e.
-        2. the global leader and most innovative supply chain on the planet.
+        2. The global leader and most innovative supply chain on the planet.

 ---